Multi-fetal Pregnancy Program

 Why is a special program for multiples necessary?

-Critically ill babies have access to the state-of-the-art Neonatal Intensive Care Unit (NICU) at Children's Hospital.
-The only level IV NICU in the state, our 43-bed facility cares for more than 700 neonates each year.
+Critically ill babies who are treated through our program have access to the state-of-the-art Neonatal Intensive Care Unit at Children's Hospital of Wisconsin .
+It is the only level IV NICU in the state, and our 59-bed facility cares for more than 700 neonates each year.

-A specialized nurse care coordinator provides the family additional information and support prior to the baby's birth.
+A specialized nurse care coordinator provides your family with information and support before your babies’ birth.